Using the Field Chooser

-If you want to search for a particular field by name, you can type the name, or a portion thereof, in the search text box at the top of the Column Chooser window and search results will display with yellow highlighting, similar to the way Windows Explorer displays search results.
-After you locate the correct field, you can then add it as a data column in the manner specified immediately above.
-If there is data associated with any field you chose, it will automatically display after you add the field as a new column.
-You can also remove any column by right-clicking the column and selecting the Remove command in the menu that displays.
+If you want to search for a particular field by name, you can type the name, or a portion thereof, in the search text box at the top of the Field Chooser window and search results will display with yellow highlighting, similar to the way Windows Explorer displays search results.
+After you locate the correct field, you can then add it as a data column to the Analysis Grid viewer or as a Group in the Grouping viewer, in the previously specified manner.
+If there is data associated with any field you chose, it will automatically display after you add the field as a new column in the Analysis Grid viewer, or as a Group in the Grouping viewer.

-In addition to using the Column Chooser window to add more data columns to the Analysis Grid viewer default column layout, you can also quickly add a new data column to the Analysis Grid viewer based on field names in the Details tool window that displays beneath the Analysis Grid viewer by default.
-You can do so by right-clicking any row of field data in the Details tool window and selecting the Add ‘<entityName>’ as Summary Column menu item, where entityName is a placeholder for the actual field name in the Name column of the Details tool window.
-Message Analyzer then automatically populates the new named column with values, based on data from the currently displayed message collection.
+In addition to using the Field Chooser window to add more data columns to the current column configuration of the Analysis Grid viewer, you can also quickly add a new data column to the Analysis Grid viewer based on field names in the Details Tool Window, which displays beneath the Analysis Grid viewer by default.
+To do this, right-click any row of field data in the Details window and select the Add 'fieldName' as Column menu item, where fieldName is a placeholder for the actual field, property, or other name in the Name column of the Details window.
+Message Analyzer then automatically populates the new named column with values based on parsed data from the currently displayed message collection.

 To learn more about Filter IntelliSense, see the Filter IntelliSense Service.